-You are requested to write a program with a simple command line interface so that users can provide the inputs required.
+Your task is to write a program with a simple command line interface so that users can provide the inputs required.
 You will have to create functions to build encoder/decoder dictionaries, and to encode/decode the message.
-The whole program is written with dictionaries, “for” loops, if/else statements, functions and lists, so it is a great exercise to practice these Python topics.
+The whole program is written with dictionaries, “for” loops, if/else statements, functions and lists, so it is a great Python exercise to practice these concepts.

 DOWNLOAD / CONTENT

 You will receive an email with a ZIP file.
 The download is also available on your Practity account.